HHD000EXE/GRAIN/README.md

 How to run the project:
 The data is processed and the ViT is configured following the way described in the paper, download the entire repo and run the Vit.py.

+We recommend you run the Vit.py within an environment that supports GPU acceleration.